Usmaniac2003/AgoraVoiceAgent/DOCS/GUIDE.md

 # Building an AI Conversation App with Next.js and Agora

 Conversation AI is all the hype.
 It allows you to have a real-time conversation with an AI agent, and actually get something done without wasting time typing out your thoughts and trying to format them into a clever prompt.
-It’s a major shift in the way people interact with AI.
+It's a major shift in the way people interact with AI.

-But given the investment that developers and businesses have made in building their own text based agents that run through custom LLM workflows, there’s reluctance to adopt this new paradigm.
+But given the investment that developers and businesses have made in building their own text based agents that run through custom LLM workflows, there's reluctance to adopt this new paradigm.
 Especially if it means having to give up all that investment or event worse, hobble it by only connecting them as tools/function calls.

 This is why we built the Agora Conversational AI Engine.
 It allows you to connect your existing LLM workflows to an Agora channel, and have a real-time conversation with the AI agent.

-In this guide, we’ll build a real-time audio conversation application that connects users with an AI agent powered by Agora’s Conversational AI Engine.
+In this guide, we'll build a real-time audio conversation application that connects users with an AI agent powered by Agora's Conversational AI Engine.
 The app will be built with NextJS, React, and TypeScript.
-We’ll take an incremental approach, starting with the core real-time communication components and then add-in Agora’s Convo AI Engine.
+We'll take an incremental approach, starting with the core real-time communication components and then add-in Agora's Convo AI Engine.

-By the end of this guide, you will have a real-time audio conversation application that connects users with an AI agent powered by Agora’s Conversational AI Engine.
+By the end of this guide, you will have a real-time audio conversation application that connects users with an AI agent powered by Agora's Conversational AI Engine.

 ## Prerequisites